 Established in 2006, the Center for Women's Health Circle of Giving supports research that leads to improvements in women's health.
 The program is supported philanthropically by a group of women who are passionate about advancing women's health research at OHSU.
-See our brochure.

 The following projects were funded by the Circle of Giving: